antrikshdhand/currency-converter/notes/README.md

 This repository holds all planning documents for the software design alongside any notes for all members in our team to keep in mind throughout the software development process.

+## How to run code
+1. Open terminal.
+2. Navigate to `currency-converter\app` directory.
+3. In terminal run command `gradle build`.
+4. In terminal run command `gradle run`.
+5. App is now running.
+6. To exit app, open the bottom left menu and click *Turn off computer*.

+## How to test code
+1. Open terminal.
+2. Navigate to `currency-converter\app` directory.
+3. In terminal run command `gradle test`.
+5. App is now testing.
+6. On success tesing, the terminal will display *BUILD SUCCESSFUL*.

 ## Continuous Integration to Continous Deployment
 1. Whenever you would like to start working on something, add it to one of the project boards if you have not already.